FHA Guidelines On Collection Accounts And Charge Offs

 - to enforce the judgment creditors need to follow the legal process

-- Being judgment proof means that the judgment debtor has no means in paying back the judgment issued by the courts
+Being judgment proof means that the judgment debtor has no means of paying back the judgment issued by the courts.

 Can I Qualify For Mortgage With Unpaid Collection Accounts?